abhishek-fullstack/FSND/projects/capstone/starter/README.md

 ## Running the server

-From within the `starter` directory first ensure you are working using your created virtual environment.
+From within the `starter` directory first ensure we are working using our created virtual environment.

 To run the server, execute: